Were You Hurt Because Of Dangerous Property Conditions?

 Did your slip and fall accident take place on a commercial property, such as a store, a supermarket or a restaurant?
 The owners of these properties have a duty to keep their properties safe for visitors.
 When their failure to fulfill that duty leads to a serious accident, such as a slip and fall, they can be held accountable.

-In Monmouth, Ocean and Hudson Counties and the surrounding parts of New Jersey, the law firm of Escandon, Fernicola, Anderson, Covelli & McPherson, works hard to hold property owners accountable for accidents.
+In Monmouth, Ocean and Hudson Counties and the Jersey Shore and the surrounding parts of New Jersey, the law firm of Escandon, Fernicola, Anderson, Covelli & McPherson, works hard to hold property owners accountable for accidents.
 We work hard to get compensation for people like you.
 We have more than 100 years of combined experience and the results to prove how hard we work.

 Slip and Fall Accidents on Ice or Snow